guettli/programming-guidelines/README.rst

 Yes, sometimes it helps to know the programming language C.

-My opinion: Learn Python and some JavaScript.
+My opinion: Learn Python, SQL and some JavaScript.

 Then learn other topics: Database, Configuration management, continuous integration, organizing, team work, learn to play a music instrument.